 Georgetown College offers an A.B. or B.S. in Interdisciplinary Studies.

-The Interdisciplinary Studies (IDST) major is normally developed during the sophomore year with the aid of faculty from the disciplines to be integrated.
-The major is restricted to students with a cumulative GPA of 3.5 and the program presupposes that most core requirements of the College have been fulfilled.
+The Interdisciplinary Studies (IDST) major is normally developed during the sophomore year with the aid of faculty from the disciplines to be integrated and in consultation with the Director of the Interdisciplinary Studies Major, Dr. Bernie Cook.
+Sophomore applicants must have completed the majority of their Core requirements.

-A viable proposal for an IDST major must demonstrate true interdisciplinary by spanning two or more departmental programs in the College.
-A full-time faculty member from each of the anchoring departments must be involved as a major advisor and thesis reader.
+A viable proposal for an IDST major must demonstrate true interdisciplinary by spanning two or more fields in the College.
+A full-time faculty member from each of the anchoring departments or programs must be involved as a major advisor and thesis reader.
+The relevant department chair or program director must support the commitment of each faculty advisor to guide the major’s curricular and research choices.
 The applicant should select a balance of coursework from each discipline and must show that the proposed major cannot be accommodated within an existing departmental major or through the combination of an existing major plus minor.

-The proposal should include a brief 1–2 page introduction to the proposed topic that justifies the major and outlines an intellectual question that guides the course of study.
+The proposal should include a brief 1–2 page introduction to the proposed topic that justifies the major and outlines the research questions that guides the project and the course of study.
 Prospective IDST majors should review and complete the application available on the Georgetown College website.
-In consultation with the faculty advisors, the student should identify 12–14 courses of instruction from College departments or programs that deliver breadth and depth in the disciplines to be explored.
+In consultation with the faculty advisors and the IDST Director, the student should identify 12–14 courses of instruction from College departments or programs that deliver breadth and depth in the disciplines to be explored.
 The student must enroll in at least one capstone course/thesis tutorial course and must complete a thesis deemed satisfactory by the faculty advisors.

 Requirements for the A.B. or B.S. in Interdisciplinary Studies

-12-14 courses as approved by the Associate Dean and two Departments that commit to the major proposal
+12-14 courses as approved by the IDST Director (Dean Cook) and the two Faculty Advisors who commit to the major proposal

 - a maximum of 4 introductory courses appropriate to the proposed major